SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Onboarding-Workgroup/Docs/GoogleDocs/1q4dhediWgcbgAP3Wfsky_-roVyfCUe6xi-dhBdHbU4s/doc-with-comments.md

 Our main drivers are transparency, decentralization, and involvement.
 To uphold these values, community members are fully involved in decision-making processes, including how tokens are spent.
 This is achieved through regular Ambassador Town Hall meetings, which are open to all members of the community.

-> [Comments]
-> Context - which are open to all members of the community
-> * Vanessa Cardui: I think we should add a line to say that working towards becoming an Ambassador is optional - a person can still take part in the program and the community even if they don't wish to become an ambassador.
-(Resolved by Sophia Kaine)
->   - Peter Elfrink: once the roles/levels doc is finalized it would explain this and can be referred here
->